-Ms. Burns opened an urgent care clinic in her underserved rural community of Clarksdale, MS. She did it with her own resources and determination, and with small loans and technical assistances from Communities Unlimited.
+Ms. Burns opened an urgent care clinic in her underserved rural community of Clarksdale, MS. She did it with her own resources and determination, and with small loans and technical assistance from Communities Unlimited.

-In 2018, Jane Burns\, a nurse practitioner with over 10 years of experience and first-hand knowledge of the healthcare needs in her community and surrounding towns opened an urgent care facility in Clarksdale, MS. When she decided to take the leap to open the facility, she was ready to invest her own savings but had no idea it would be so difficult to obtain the rest of the necessary financing.
+In 2018, Jane Burns, a nurse practitioner with over 10 years of experience and first-hand knowledge of the healthcare needs in her rural community, opened an urgent care facility in Clarksdale, MS. When she decided to take the leap, she was ready to invest her own savings to open the facility, but had no idea it would be so difficult to obtain the rest of the necessary financing.

-With Medicare, Medicaid, and other insurance providers, there is generally a 60 to 90-day wait for payments, so she needed a working capital loan.
-She had a business plan and the medical skills to be successful.
-She applied to banks and state organizations, but did not qualify for a small business loan at the requested amount.
-When her loan was finally approved, the conditions included a 2nd mortgage on her home and an appraisal showing a minimum value of the home.
-She knew the house would appraise for more than was required, because she had invested more than that amount in it.
-However, home appraisals are largely based on area comparisons, and in her community of Clarksdale, the comps were low.
-Her house didn't meet the minimum appraisal value and she didn't get the loan - a clear example of the asset poverty so prevalent in the Delta and other regions of persistent poverty.
-Although people work to build their assets, in persistent poverty regions those assets often have little value as collateral for wealth building because of the context of local community conditions.
+She needed a working capital loan-waiting for reimbursements from Medicare, Medicaid, or other insurers could take up to 3 months.
+She applied to banks and state organizations, but did not qualify for a small business loan-despite having a business plan and the medical skills to be successful.
+When her loan was finally approved, the conditions included a second mortgage on her home and an appraisal of the home's value.
+As home appraisals are largely based on area comparisons, and home values in Clarksdale were low, her house didn't meet the minimum appraisal value and she didn't get the loan.

+Ms. Burns' experience is a clear example of the challenges with building wealth so prevalent in the Delta and other regions of persistent poverty.
+Although people work to build their assets, those assets often have little value as collateral because of the economic context of local community.

-Ms. Burns was not deterred, and started the urgent care facility with just her own capital.
-Then she encountered Communities Unlimited (CU), which provided her with a small loan and technical assistance.
-The process was not easy, but now she provides nine full-time jobs paying above minimum wage in an area with higher than average unemployment and a low Median Family Income, and her business provides critical services to an area with few healthcare options.
+This is where the CDFI, Communities Unlimited (CU), stepped in.
+As Ms. Burns was not deterred-and started the urgent care facility with just her own capital-CU provided her with a small loan and technical assistance.
+Now, she provides nine full-time jobs paying above minimum wage in an area challenged with lower incomes and higher unemployment.
+Moreover, her business provides critical services to an area with few healthcare options.

-Ms. Burns' success demonstrates the critical role the combination of public, private and philanthropic investments play.
-With technical assistance and loan funds provided by the Small Business Administration, CU was able to provide her with a microloan and one-on-one assistance.
-A Program Related Investment from the Mary Reynolds Babcock Foundation leveraged these funds, and the personal investment of Ms. Burns' money and hard work, led to success.
 What makes this story remarkable is not just that it happened, but where it happened.
-Clarksdale, MS with a population of 16,579 (down from 20,000 in 2000), is the third poorest place in Mississippi, and the County Seat of Coahoma County.
+Clarksdale, MS, with a population of 16,579 (down from 20,000 in 2000), is the third poorest place in Mississippi, and the County Seat of Coahoma County.
 Clarksdale is 81% African American, has a 36% poverty rate and a median household income of \$30,000.

-CU doesn't work with small businesses in isolation but rather partners with local community leaders, community colleges and non-profits to advance a cohesive strategy to build sustainable local entrepreneurial ecosystems.
-Through these ecosystems, individuals and entrepreneurs have access to resources and support that develop and strengthen small local businesses leading to new jobs, an increased tax base and wealth building opportunities, and a self-sustaining local value chain.
-Importantly, these ecosystems spark excitement resulting in local engagement, pride and hope in persistently poor, rural areas that have long been forgotten.
-This work doesn't just change the life of individual entrepreneurs, but also strengthens the local economic fabric of the community in a way that increases future opportunities for others.
+CU doesn't work with small businesses in isolation, but rather partners with local community leaders, community colleges and non-profits to bring together investments from public, private and philanthropic sources that advance a cohesive strategy to build sustainable entrepreneurial ecosystems.
+Individuals and entrepreneurs have access to resources and oneon-one support that develop and strengthen small businesses leading to new jobs, an increased tax base, wealth-building opportunities, and a self-sustaining local economy.
+This work doesn't just change the life of individual entrepreneurs, but also strengthens the social and economic fabric of the community in ways that increase future opportunities-and, critically, pride of place and hope for the future-for others.